jmcrego/MiNMT/README.md

 ## Usage example:

 Hereinafter we considier `$TRAIN`, `$VALID` and `$TEST` variables containing suffixes of the respective train/valid/test files, with `$SS` and `$TT` variables indicating file extensions of source and target language sides.
-Train/Valid/Test files contain one sentence per line with untokenized (raw) text.
-Learning and inference steps are performed after tokenization as described in the `$TOK` file built in the next step.
+Train/Valid/Test files are formated with one sentence per line of untokenized (raw) text.
+Learning and inference steps are performed after tokenization as described in the `$TOK` config file introduced in the next step.

 ### (1) Preprocess

+Preprocessing indicates string transformations performed over raw text files before passed to the NMT network.
+Namely, tokenization and subtokenization steps.
+We use the python api (https://github.com/OpenNMT/Tokenizer) that can bi installed via `pip install pyonmttok`.

 * Build `$BPE` Model: